finnkauski/lighthouse/README.md

 [lighthouse.el](https://github.com/finnkauski/lighthouse.el) - an Emacs package
 wrapping the functionality of `lighthouse`.

+[lightshow](https://github.com/finnkauski/lightshow) - A simple scripting language
+allowing you to script your lights into lightshows.

 ## Installation

 As it is under development you will need the `Rust` and `cargo` installed.